Timothy-Poole/PARALLEL_PROJECT/README.md

 The folowing diagram concisely sums up the key components of the main function and helps to further breakdown the program into its 3 major sections, the Init, ReadInputFile and CompareAllBacteria Functions.

 ![FLOWCHART](./README_images/FLOW%20CHART.png)

+Each of These functions can further be broken down into their respective flow control diagrams and their individual data dependencies deduced.
+This is a lengthy process and these diagrams consume a large amount of space in the report so that have been included in the appendice at the end of the report.

 ---
 ## CHALLENGES